 This inventive format will excite the imaginations of kids and parents alike.
 Lively rhyming text and colorful, spirited illustrations prompt young readers to perform physical activities utilizing the book’s die-cut holes and handles.
 Move! is a book that will foster a love for reading and a love for physical activity—a book designed to keep kids healthy, happy, and having fun.

-Free American Heart Month and Body Parts Study Unit
+American Heart Month and Body Parts Unit Study

 In addition to recommending children’s books about exercise and physical fitness, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class resources to teach kids about their body and keeping it healthy!